radview/webload-documentation/docs/scripting/programming_your_javascript.md

 ### Global Sharing Considerations
 A WebLOAD test session measures an application’s performance.
 The testing tool, your script, must consume minimal system resources to have as small an impact as possible on the performance of the application being tested.
 To minimize system overhead when running your test script, WebLOAD recommends using the minimal level of global sharing required to run your test correctly.

-Variables that are accessible within a single script only have the smallest impact on system performance, as noted in [*wlGeneratorGlobal Example* ](#_bookmark49)(on page [52](#_bookmark47)).
+Variables that are accessible within a single script only have the smallest impact on system performance, as noted in [*wlGeneratorGlobal Example* ](#wlgeneratorglobal-example).
 For maximum efficiency and simplicity, WebLOAD strongly recommends creating and managing user-defined variables through the WebLOAD Recorder GUI, as described in the *WebLOAD Recorder User Guide*.

 Values shared between multiple scripts, but within a single Load Generator, are the next most efficient choice.
 Global values shared system wide should only be included in your script if it is truly necessary to check values or synchronize data shared across multiple Load Generators or machines.